Shape-Aware Topological Representation for Pipeline Hyperbola Detection in GPR Data: Experiments and Results

 \subsection{Numerical Data Generation}

 We employed the Finite-Difference Time-Domain (FDTD) method, which discretizes time and space to numerically solve Maxwell's equations, enabling accurate simulation of electromagnetic wave propagation.
-For this purpose, we used the open-source software \emph{gprMax}, which allows efficient modeling of complex subsurface environments~\cite{warren2016gprmax}.
+For this purpose, we used the open-source software gprMax, which allows efficient modeling of complex subsurface environments~\cite{warren2016gprmax}.

-The simulation setup included essential components such as such as pipe placement, soil layering, and grid resolution to reflect realistic underground environments.
-A Ricker wavelet with a $350~\mathrm{MHz}$ center frequency was used as the excitation signal.
-The radar system was modeled with a transmitter-receiver pair moved in $0.024~\mathrm{m}$ increments, resulting in a total of $456$ A-scans per simulation.
+The simulation setup included essential components such as pipe placement, soil layering, and grid resolution to reflect realistic underground environments.
+A Ricker wavelet--a zero-phase wavelet commonly used in GPR applications due to its compact time-domain representation--with a 350MHz center frequency was employed as the excitation signal.
+The radar system was modelled with a co-located transmitter–receiver pair that moved along the surface to acquire successive A-scans forming each B-scan cross-sectional image.

-To specify ground material properties, we adopted the Peplinski model~\cite{peplinski1995dielectric}, which accounts for variables such as soil moisture and particle density.
-For greater realism, heterogeneous soil conditions were incorporated using a + fractal-based stochastic generation algorithm~\cite{molz2004stochastic}, which spatially distributes material properties in a self-similar pattern.
-In contrast, the homogeneous scenarios assumed constant permittivity values based on averaged water content.
+To specify ground material properties accurately, we adopted the Peplinski model~\cite{peplinski1995dielectric}, which provides empirical relationships for calculating the complex permittivity of soils based on physical parameters such as soil moisture content, bulk density, and particle composition.
+For enhanced realism, heterogeneous soil conditions were incorporated using a fractal-based stochastic generation algorithm~\cite{molz2004stochastic}, which spatially distributes material properties in a self-similar pattern that mimics natural soil variability.
+In contrast, homogeneous scenarios assumed constant permittivity values based on averaged water content across the simulation domain.

+The specific input parameters used for the Peplinski and fractal models are summarized in Table~\ref{tab:peplinski}.
+These include the sand and clay content, bulk and particle density, and the range of volumetric water content, as well as the fractal dimension ($D_\text{frac}$) and directional weights ($W_\text{frac}$).
+These parameters were selected within realistic ranges to generate diverse dielectric and conductive profiles for pretraining the Sim2Real transfer-learning model, rather than to reproduce site-specific soil conditions.
+This approach follows the common practice in GPR simulation studies, where synthetic data are primarily used to initialize deep-learning models before real-data adaptation~\cite{Raha2024}.

+The 2D simulation setup is illustrated in Fig. ~\ref{fig:bscan_results}(a).
+The transmitter and receiver antennas were positioned 12~cm apart and moved together along the survey direction in 0.024~m increments per A-scan, resulting in 456 traces per B-scan.
+Both antennas were placed directly on the ground surface without a separation gap, while the air layer above the surface was modeled with standard air properties.